databendlabs/openraft/README.md

    - - Storage and network integration is well defined via two traits `RaftStorage` & `RaftNetwork`.
 This provides applications maximum flexibility in being able to choose their storage and networking mediums.
 See the [storage](https://async-raft.github.io/async-raft/storage.html) & [network](https://async-raft.github.io/async-raft/network.html) chapters of the guide for more details.
    - - All interaction with the Raft node is well defined via a single public `Raft` type, which is used to spawn the Raft async task, and to interact with that task.
 The API for this system is clear and concise.
 See the [raft](https://async-raft.github.io/async-raft/raft.html) chapter in the guide.
    - - Log replication is fully pipelined and batched for optimal performance.
 Log replication also uses a congestion control mechanism to help keep nodes up-to-date as efficiently as possible.
    - - It fully supports dynamic cluster membership changes according to the Raft spec.
 See the [`dynamic membership`](https://async-raft.github.io/async-raft/dynamic-membership.html) chapter in the guide.
-With full support for leader stepdown, and non-voter syncing.
+With full support for leader stepdown, and learner syncing.
    - - Details on initial cluster formation, and how to effectively do so from an application's perspective, are discussed in the [cluster formation](https://async-raft.github.io/async-raft/cluster-formation.html) chapter in the guide.
    - - Automatic log compaction with snapshots, as well as snapshot streaming from the leader node to follower nodes is fully supported and configurable.
    - - The entire code base is [instrumented with tracing](https://docs.rs/tracing/).
 This can be used for [standard logging](https://docs.rs/tracing/latest/tracing/index.html#log-compatibility), or for [distributed tracing](https://docs.rs/tracing/latest/tracing/index.html#related-crates), and the verbosity can be [statically configured at compile time](https://docs.rs/tracing/latest/tracing/level_filters/index.html) to completely remove all instrumentation below the configured level.